Reviews You Can Rely On

 The Ins and Outs of Noise Cancelling

-In our sound quality testing we found that wired earbuds can sound just as good as wireless, and sometimes even better.
+In our sound quality testing, we found that wired earbuds can sound just as good as wireless, sometimes better, and they never run out of batteries.

 Credit: Natalie Kafader